fluxcd/flux/site/installing.md

 * A comprehensive dashboard, allowing control of Flux without the CLI application
-* Extra features not available in the open source version
+* Extra features not available in the open source version, like Slack notifications
 * Tight integration with other Weave Cloud services ([Scope](https://www.weave.works/solution/troubleshooting-dashboard/) and